rich-junwang/rich-junwang.github.io/content/posts/tech/rl/ppo/index.md

 Q_{\pi}(s_t, a_t) = \mathbb{E_t}[U_t|S_t=s_t, A_t=a_t]
 $$

-State-value function can be calculated as:
+State-value function (or value function) can be calculated as:
 $$
 V_{\pi}(s_t) = \mathbb{E_A}[Q_{\pi}(s_t, A)] = \sum_a \pi(a|s_t) \cdot Q_{\pi}(s_t, a)
 $$